This article was originally published in June 2015.

 - He was introduced to Prince Yusupov and Grand Duke Dmitri Pavlovich, the assassins of Grigori Rasputin, whom Lee was to play many years later.

-- He was a descendent of Charlemagne
+- He was a descendant of Charlemagne

 - Christopher Lee released a heavy metal hardcore symphonic power metal concept album about Charlemagne when he was 88 years old.

-- He volunteered to fight for Finland in the Winter War prior to WW2.
+- He volunteered to fight for Finland in the Winter War, prior to WW2.

-- He was an opera singer.
+- Sir Christopher was also an opera singer.